 Gov. Rick Snyder declares disaster for Macomb County

-LANSING, Mich.
 Gov. Rick Snyder today declared a state of emergency for Macomb County due to a sewer line collapse and resulting sinkhole in the City of Fraser.
+"The terrible situation in Fraser has displaced families and caused a burden to those living in the area," Snyder said.

 Comments